 Statistics from the Washington State Department of Transportation (WSDOT) bear this out.
-In 2018, there were 162 reported crashes on Washington roads involving heavy trucks that resulted in 138 serious injuries and 57 deaths.
+In one recent year, there were 162 reported crashes on Washington roads involving heavy trucks that resulted in 138 serious injuries and 57 deaths.
 That’s an average of a one heavy truck-related serious injury or death every other day in our state.

 More than 10 percent of those crashes occurred in Seattle.
 If you sustained injuries or lost a loved one in a Seattle-area truck accident, you may have the right to substantial compensation.
-Contact the experienced, dedicated truck accident attorneys at Boohoff law today to learn more.

 Contact us today – call (877) 999-9999 or email us.
 We’re available 24/7!

 Together, they bring a wealth of practical skill, legal knowledge, and Tatiana’s reputation as a star personal injury litigator with a track record of success and a commitment to client service.

 A graduate of the top-ranked Boston University School of Law, Tatiana Boohoff focuses her law practice entirely on helping personal injury victims recover the compensation they deserve.
 Accidents involving heavy trucks are one of her core areas of focus.

 Survivors of these accidents feel lucky to escape them with their lives, because many victims do not.
 Even those who cheat death in a truck accident often contend with devastating and disabling injuries that can cause a lifetime of pain and distress.

 Like any form of motor vehicle accident, truck accidents have a variety of root causes.
 Though some merely amount to freak occurrences that no one could have predicted, a far greater number can be tied back to someone’s poor decisions or lack of care.

 Truck driver fatigue.
 Truck drivers work long hours and irregular shifts.
 According to IIHS, truck driver fatigue is a known crash risk.
 Although federal and state regulations dictate the number of hours a trucker can spend behind the wheel, and require careful reporting and record-keeping to prove compliance, trucking is still an exhausting profession.

 Speed.
 We have all been on the road with a truck that seems to be driving way too fast for the road conditions.
 It’s scary.
 What’s worse, trucks have a longer stopping distance than smaller vehicles.

 Unbalanced/unsecured loads.
 Large trucks frequently haul heavy loads.
 The distribution of a load can affect how a truck handles.
 If the weight distribution of a load shifts while the truck is moving, truck drivers can—and often do—lose control.

 Blind spots.
 Tractor trailers have large blind spots on all four sides of the vehicle.
 Vehicles riding in those blind spots increase the risk for a collision substantially.

 Some truck drivers have been known to rely on illegal drugs to keep them alert, which only increases their crash risk.
 Truck drivers with health problems (not uncommon because of their sedentary lifestyle) also run risks when they take the wheel under the influence of prescription medications.

 Because every truck accident has its own unique facts and circumstances, it is important for anyone injured in an accident to retain the services of an experienced truck accident attorney familiar with the particular challenges of investigating a truck accident injury.

-Truck accidents result in frequent fatalities.
+Truck accidents in Seattle result in frequent fatalities.
 Even when no one dies, however, a truck accident can inflict a wide range of catastrophic injuries.
 The people particularly vulnerable in truck accidents are occupants of smaller vehicles.